glaciology/OGRE/README.md

   - 2 Blink Pattern: uSD initialization failed (is the SD card seated properly?) - system awaiting automatic reset to try again (60 seconds).
   - 3 Blink Pattern: Ublox/antenna initialization failed (is the antenna properly connected?) - system awaiting automatic reset to try again (60 seconds).
   - 5 Blink Pattern: RTC failed to sync with GNSS time (are you outside?) - system awaiting automatic reset to try again (60 seconds).
-  - 5 Rapid Blinks: uSD failed to read CONFIG settings (did you intend to not include the CONFIG file?).
+  - 6 Rapid Blinks: uSD failed to read CONFIG settings (did you intend to not include the CONFIG file?).

 Once the system is initialized, it will either sleep or begin logging data, depending on the specified log mode.
 If the USER has enabled LED_INDICATORS, the following additional lights will flash:
   - Flashes at measurement rate: System logging GNSS data
   - 1 Blink every 12 seconds: System sleeping
+  - No blinks: system is in deep sleep due to low battery, or system is dead due to dead battery.

 ## Software Upload
 A pre-compiled binary is avialable with each release.
-V1.0.6 [here](https://github.com/glaciology/OGRENet/releases/tag/v1.0.6).
-This binary file can be uploaded to the Apollo MCU with a usb-to-serial cable connected to the PCB header pins using the Sparkfun Apollo3 Uploader [here](https://github.com/sparkfun/Apollo3_Uploader_SVL).
+This binary file included in the release can be uploaded to the Apollo MCU with a usb-to-serial cable connected to the PCB header pins using the Sparkfun Apollo3 Uploader [here](https://github.com/sparkfun/Apollo3_Uploader_SVL).

 You can also compile this code with the Arduino IDE, ensuring that the code and board libraries match the proper versions defined in the header of OGRENet.ino.